jaVu.co.uk | Articles | Links | AccomodationShop | Guides | Route info | News

-Adjacent to Bonehill, this is a very worthwhile venue, home to some superb problems and no way near as busy as the neighbouring Bonehill.
-Famous Grouse 6c V6/7 is one of the classic harder problems on The Moor and the other, more amenable problems are also very good.
-There is one drawback - many of the problems are quite high and some have very poor landings.
+Adjacent to Bonehill, this is a very worthwhile venue, home to some superb problems and no way near as busy as it's more lauded neighbour.
+Famous Grouse V6 6c is one of the classic harder problems on The Moor and the other, more amenable problems are also very good.
+There is one drawback - many of the problems are quite high and some have very poor landings (marked with an X).
 A mat will prove useful, as will large cojones (or female equivalent).

 Approach: Leave the A38 at Drumbridges Roundabout, signed for Bovey Tracey.
 Take the Bovey exit then drive for 1 mile ish to another roundabout.
 Take the 2nd exit (signed Lustleigh) and carry on to another roundabout (1km).
 Turn left here and take the left fork, signedWidecombe/Haytor.
 Continue on this road for several miles, passing Haytor and Saddle Tor on the right.